gabyx/Githooks/README.md

 [ignoring hooks](#ignoring-hooks-and-files).
 The namespace name must not contain white spaces (`\s`) or slashes `/`.

-The following namespaces names are reserved interally:
+The following namespaces names are reserved internally:

 - `gh-self` : for hooks in the repository where Githooks runs (if no `.namespace` is existing).